LuceliaVieira/estudosAngular/README.md

 # estudosAngular
-Repository create to save Pokedex made like a  Angular study.
+Repository create to save Pokedex made with a Angular study.